 Conversion of existing C3 residential unit to C4 use (House in Multiple Occupation) in the Garden Quarter Ward/Electoral Division of Chester, Cheshire.

-Following the successful delivery of a six bed HMO in Shrewsbury En-Plan: Planning & Architecture were approached by the same development company to deliver a new 6 bed HO in Chester A Certificate fo Lawfulness application was duly submitted to Cheshire West and Chester Council for assessment.
+Following the successful delivery of a six bed House in Multiple Occupation in Shrewsbury En-Plan: Planning & Architecture were approached by the same development company to deliver a new 6 bed House in Multiple Occupation in Chester.
+A Certificate fo Lawfulness application was duly submitted to Cheshire West and Chester Council for assessment.

 2 Queens Road relates to an existing C3 dwelling, situated within a primarily residential area of Boughton Chester.
 The dwelling is within the Boughton Canalside (Chester) Conservation Area.
 The property appears to have full permitted development rights in place.
 The Chester City Centre Conservation Area is a designated area within the city of Chester, England, aimed at preserving and enhancing the historic and architectural character of the city center.
 Here is an overview of the history of Chester City Centre Conservation Area: